Join me in harnessing the healing powers of creative expression to help trauma survivors heal and become agents of change in their own communities.

 By creating spaces for writers and artists of all levels to explore, discover, and share their stories, we hope to cultivate new conversations that will be the impetus for change.
 Things can be different.
 We can do better, together.

 I am a poet, scholar, and activist dedicated to advancing social justice, ending violence, and healing trauma.
-I lead writing workshops with survivors of gender-based and sexual violence and trauma, as well as with caregivers and people with lived experiences of grief.
+I lead writing workshops with survivors of gender-based and sexual violence and trauma, as well as caregivers and people with lived experiences of grief.
 I am committed to listening to, nurturing, and freeing silenced voices and amplifying voices of rebellion, reclamation, and resistance.

 My interests include applied ethics, social justice, psychology, trauma recovery, and harnessing the healing powers of the creative self through creative writing and art.
 I have a diverse yet complementary background in fine art, philosophy, social justice, psychology, and applied ethics.
 I hold a PhD in philosophy from the University of Illinois at Chicago, where I specialized in applied ethics and social justice.
 I also hold an MA in psychology from Adler University, where I studied Adlerian theory, focusing on the effects of trauma and the roles of creativity and community in trauma recovery and healing.